makrai/notes/tandon23-value-semeval.md

 * ValueEval aims at assigning a subset of possible human value categories underlying a given argument
-* Values behind arguments are often determinants to evaluate the relevance and importance of decisions in ethical sense, thereby making
+* Values behind arguments are often determinants to evaluate the relevance and importance of decisions in ethical sense
 * we propose two systems for the same.
   * Both systems use RoBERTa to encode sentences in each document.
   * System1 makes use of features obtained from training models for two